The Bath Half and CoppaFeel! are really excited to have Dermot O’Leary back running the Bath Half for Team Boobs […]

 A quick Google search will show you that there is a lot of advice out there – what to drink, when to drink and how much to drink.
 We thought a blog post might help cut through the overwhelming mass of misinformation and also help runners begin to think about practising their hydration strategy throughout their training; discovering what suits them so that they can feel confident they know what their body will need during training and on race day too.

 Hydration is a balancing act and something that is obviously personal to your own body, and the weather conditions on any particular day.

-Extreme dehydration isn’t a desirable state, but it is quite normal to experience mild dehydration at the end of a training session or race, and this can be easily rectified by taking on fluid.
+Extreme dehydration isn’t a desirable state, but it is quite normal to experience mild dehydration at the end of a training session or race, and this can be easily rectified by taking on fluid after you finish.